joncamp/quicklink2dotnet/QuickLinkDotNet/QuickLinkDotNet/README.txt

 	"using QuickLinkDotNet;"

 	8. Instantiate the QuickLink class, and us the methods available in that class.
-Also, after instantiating the QuickLink class, feel free to use any of the methods, classes, structs, or enums declared in QuickLinkAPI.cs
+Or, use any of the 3 methods listed in the Program Usage section of this document to load the QuickLink DLL files.

 	9.
 	For a 32-bit program: